Modern Slavery Act Statement

 Our SLE legal and compliance team provide training to relevant SLE personnel to educate them on the importance of implementing and enforcing effective systems to ensure slavery and human trafficking is not taking place in our business or supply chains.

-A MSA update is included in our annual compliance refresher, which highlights the key issues employees should be aware of.
+A MSA update is included in our annual compliance refresher, which highlights the key issues employees should be aware of and provides an overview of the key legislative framework in this area.

 MONITORING AND REPORTING